naveenreddyalka/cisco/README.md

 ```python
 http://localhost:8080/malware/h2/
 ```
-This applciation uses
+This applciation uses <br />
-Spring Boot framework and its bootstrapping capabilities an immemory cache to optimizate API repsonse, the TTL is 30 sec an immemory database for url managment
+Spring Boot framework and its bootstrapping capabilities <br />
+an immemory cache to optimizate API repsonse, the TTL is 30 sec <br />
+an immemory database for url managment <br />
-Oauth2 Security with GitHub Integration JPA for the ease to moving to another distributed DB
+Oauth2 Security with GitHub Integration JPA for the ease to moving to another distributed DB<br />